LeFleurDeLys/Simba/README.md

 # Bonus Feature
-1. Type in any NPC name in the keyword search to gather and modify the info currently saved in our assets about the npc
+1. Type in any NPC name in the keyword search to gather and modify the info currently saved in our assets about the NPC